pterw/Genomic-Projects/README.md

-# Genomic-Projects
+# Genomic Projects
-Here you will find code I've written for bioinformatic and computational biology purposes.
-The assignments contains work I was assigned to code and demonstrate my capability of solving differential equations in terms of biological models.
+Assorted, misc. code I've written for bioinformatic and computational biology purposes.
+Assignments contain work I was assigned to code and demonstrate my capability of solving differential equations in terms of biological models, along with personal pursuits.